Sintra-Portugal.com

 The best independent guide to Sintra

-This article will detail the Caminho de Santa María and the hike from Sintra town up to the Castelo dos Mouros and Palácio da Pena.
+This guide will provide a detailed, step-by-step walkthrough of the Caminho de Santa Maria trail, showing you the best way to walk from Sintra's town centre to the Castelo dos Mouros and Palácio da Pena.

 Related articles: Sintra introduction - The Palácio da Pena